 UK Government cuts from road maintenance budgets have made it incredibly hard for councils to maintain local roads.
 Redirecting funds towards resurfacing our roads will offer an instant boost to growth by reducing the costs to business caused by the state of our roads, improve road safety - especially in regard to cycling accident claims - and create thousands of jobs in the construction and supply sectors.

 Local authorities in England estimate the maintenance backlog for repairing our roads to be an unprecedented £12bn.
 Despite this, Government spending on all roads across England and Wales has fallen by 22%.

 This needs to stop, potholes not only cost motorists hundreds of pounds in damage every year but they also present a potentially lethal hazard for the 43% of the UK population who cycle, accounting for between 10-15% of all cycling accidents.

-For a free consultation about claiming accident compensation call our Personal Injury Lawyers 24/7 on freephone 0800 916 9046 or contact us online and we will call you.
+For a free consultation about claiming accident compensation contact us here and we'll be happy to you.

 Recent PostsRSS feed